Starting A Registered Student Organization

 - Non-Academic Travel Guide - (PDF) Outlines non-academic travel procedures.

 - Required Forms - An up-to-date version of the required Risk Management forms can be found here.
-Submit these to the Office of Student Life at least 7 days before the travel.
+Submit these to the Office of Student Life at least 4 weeks before travel.

 - Member Roster Template - (Excel) Complete and return to The Office of Student Life each semester.